hojimat/oldhomepage/articles/_posts/2018-11-27-valuation-calc.md

 	<figcaption>McCarthy et al.'s Customer behavior model</figcaption>
 </figure>

 In the summer gig, I mentioned, I had to use an Excel-based optimization kindly provided by Dan Mccarthy, due to time constraints.
-But now I found time to replicate their model in R.
+But now I finally found time to replicate their model in R.

 It's in an earliest alpha version now, and does not optimize consistently.
-Moreover, I haven't built a Shiny user interface due to a workload on my other projects.
+Moreover, I haven't built a Shiny user interface due to my workload on other projects.

 However, if you are interested, you can find the code in the [Github repo that I created specifically for that](https://github.com/ravshansk/danmccarthy).
 You are welcome to contribute to the project.
 I will welcome your pull requests.